RM-Sharma999/Store-Sales-Time-Series-Forecasting/README.md

 ---

 ## Results
 The **Advanced Model outperformed the Baseline Model** by better capturing weekly seasonality, demand trends, and store-level sales behavior.
 By incorporating `promotions`, `store_nbr`, and external data, it produced more accurate and stable forecasts that closely followed actual sales patterns.
-On the validation dataset, the model achieved a **WMAPE of 9.99%**, **MAPE of 21.64%**, and **RMSE of 7,494**, indicating strong overall forecasting performance across all product families.
+On the validation dataset, the model achieved a **WMAPE of 9.99%**, **MAPE of 21.64%**, and **RMSE of 7,494**, indicating strong overall performance across all product families.

 <img width="1031" height="470" alt="image" src="https://github.com/user-attachments/assets/9812d352-b00c-4c09-ae6a-0a4bac359e38" />